Appulize/GateGPT/README.md

 - After replying or opening the gate, the chat is marked as **unread** to stay “invisible” on the account.
 - Group chats are ignored by default.
 - Voice messages are transcribed and handled just like text.
+- OTP codes are captured and shown alongside deliveries until claimed.

 ---